Die Perspektiven der Pluralen Ökonomik

 Finally, as a relatively new tool, there is still no consensus on how agent-based models should be validated (Fagiolo et al. 2007).
 It is generally agreed that as validation, ABMs should at least be able to replicate some key stylized facts.
 Preferably, they should be able to replicate multiple of these key patterns at the same time (Grimm et al. 2005).
 Yet, Guerini and Moneta (2017) note that models which incorporate different causal structures may replicate the same stylized facts.
 They therefore propose a method to focus only on representing causal structures among aggregate variables of the ABM and test whether they significantly differ from the causal structures that can be found in the real world.
 Another approach to choosing the right model in this case is picking the one which is also consistent with lower level (micro) stylized facts (Grimm et al. 2005).
-In other words, not picking the simplest model but the model which explains the observed phenomena of interest as well as more of the underlying mechanisms (Gräbner 2017a).
+In other words, not picking the simplest model but the model which explains the observed phenomena of interest as well as more of the underlying mechanisms (Gräbner 2017).

 8. Delineation: subschools, other disciplines, other economic theories

-Viewing the economy as a complex system, complexity economics is methodologically focused.
-This makes it compatible with most other non-mainstream schools of economic thought, especially Austrian, behavioral, ecological, evolutionary, institutional, and post-Keynesian economics.
+Viewing the economy as a complex system, complexity economics distinguishes it especially through its methodological toolkit as well by its epistemological and ontological focus on complexity.
+This makes it compatible with most other non-mainstream schools of economic thought that are not opposed to mathematical modeling, especially Austrian, behavioral, ecological, evolutionary, institutional, and post-Keynesian economics.
 It is not unheard of that complexity economists use cognitive rules from behavioral, neo-classical and post-Keynesian economics in an evolutionary framework.
 As complexity economics was inspired by the broader complexity science movement, it also draws inspiration from other disciplines such as biology, ecology, physics, and mathematics.